Justice Systems Major (BS)

 Supportive Learning Environment

-As a student in the Justice Systems program, you learn from professors who are professionals in their fields who have a reputation for offering excellence in academic advising and mentoring.
+As a student in the criminal justice studies program, you learn from professors who are professionals in their fields who have a reputation for offering excellence in academic advising and mentoring.